 What is your origin story?
 Every great empire in the world has some sort of origin story, which helped legitimize their rule over the common folk.
 What is yours?
 There are no Product Management Bachelor Degrees out there.
 It is highly unlikely somebody started doing Product Management right out of school.
 So, how the hell did you come to be?
 This is just as important if you are already a Product Manager or an aspiring one.
 Whether you are selling the truth or otherwise this is where fluff is encouraged.
 Why?
 Because your reader sorts over 500 resumes a day.
 Did you take a rough headcount the last time you visited a PM meetup?
 That’s right!
 You are not the only person trying to make this transition, so spice things up!
 New York is one of those cities where people stay after they graduate.
 On top of that if you haven’t realized that the cream of the crop and the best of the best this country; better yet this world has to offer competes here, then you might have bigger problems than trying to make this transition.
 If you graduated from NYU or Columbia expect to compete with these boys and girls.
 If you are coming out of Finance or Banking; KNOW you are competing against many of your colleagues for this very coveted role.
 There’s no hiding from that fact.

 You have to do this.
 This is your brand right here.
 This is what makes you more awesome, unique, or different from all the other people that are literally gunning for the same job you want so dearly.

-Unfortunately, it’s also the part you have to have specialized training to do.
-Particularly, for the reason that everyone is so different, a consultation is definitely required.
-Come schedule a call to get a second opinion on how you can improve your narrative and we would learn to help you maneuver your competition.
+Unfortunately, it’s also the part you need specialized training to do.
+Come schedule a call to get a second opinion on improving your narrative, and how we can teach you to outmaneuver your competition.